Watchung Hills Regional High School

 Watchung Hills Regional High School is a regional comprehensive public high school and school district serving students in portions of Somerset and Morris Counties in the U.S. state of New Jersey.
-Students from Warren Township and from the neighboring communities of Watchung, and Green Brook in Somerset County and Long Hill Township in Morris County attend the school.
+Students from Warren Township and from the neighboring communities of Watchung, and Green Brook (through sending/receiving relationship) in Somerset County and Long Hill Township in Morris County attend the school.
 The high school is located in Warren Township on Stirling Road and is the only facility of the Watchung Hills Regional High School District.